 Section 10.554(1)(i)1, Rules of the Auditor General, require that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial report.
-All findings from the preceding audit report have been addressed and corrected.
+There were no recommendations made in the preceding annual financial audit report.